Career Change to Nursing: How to Successfully Transition to a Rewarding Healthcare Career

 Make the Change with Felician

-At Felician University, we will be here with you every step of the way as you transition to becoming a nurse.
+At Felician University, we will be help you every step of the way as you transition to becoming a nurse, from our admissions counselors who will guide you through the application process to our dedicated faculty who want to see you succeed.
 Many of our students are second-career nurses, and we find they bring exceptional skills and qualities to the field of nursing.
-Whether in our 16-month hybrid ASBN or 18-month on-ground curriculum, you’ll receive a comprehensive nursing education that will ensure you graduate as a practice-ready nurse.